Accessing records, reports or timetables

 - your school’s annual report—available on the school's website or find your school contact details by phoning 13 QGOV (13 74 68) or searching the schools directory

-- Queensland Curriculum and Assessment Authority (QCAA)—statewide and national statistics on school student performance and assessment outcomes
+- Queensland Curriculum and Assessment Authority (QCAA)—statewide and school level statistics on subject enrolments and assessment outcomes

 - My School—school profile, NAPLAN results and comparisons, funding sources and financial information

 - Next Step Survey—information on every student who completes Year 12 in Queensland, including their initial study and employment destinations after leaving school.

 - School Opinion Survey—opinions of parents or caregivers, students and school staff on their schools.

 - Department of Education (DoE) website.

 This information can help you make an informed decision about your child's school.